 FSM vs. Mobile Workforce Management: What’s the Difference?

-The difference between mobile workforce management (MWM) and field service management (FSM) systems is best summarized by this question:
+The difference between mobile workforce management) and field service management software is best summarized by this question:

 Are you trying to optimize your business for human inputs or physical products?

 If you want to optimize the customer journey, the scheduling process, or the execution of your workers in the field, you need a mobile workforce management solution.
-MWM systems put your customers and employees at the center of the process because they are the key variables in the equation that you are looking to solve.
-If your business is trying to solve a problem related to human inputs, MWM is for you.
+MWM software puts your customers and employees at the center of the process because they are the key variables in the equation that you are looking to solve.

 If you want to optimize the installation, maintenance, repair, and deployment of physical products you own or have sold, you need a field service management solution.
 FSM systems are designed to prioritize physical assets, helping you coordinate the cadence and timing of your jobs to keep equipment in optimal shape.